reece/crossmap/README.rst

 chr2 90542908  90543108 -    chr2 90543010 90543108 -      chr2    87414276        87414374 -
 ==========================   ===========================   ====================================

-For genome intervals that were successfully converted to hg18, the start and end coordinates were exactly the same between UCSC conversion and CrossMap conversion.
+For genome intervals that were successfully converted to hg18, the start and end coordinates are exactly the same between UCSC conversion and CrossMap conversion.

 .. image:: _static/CrossMap_vs_UCSC.png